MoistGoolem/Boibs/README.md

 # Birb Boids
-A simple Unity application playing around with the consepct or Boids first developed by Craig Reynolds in 1986.
+A simple Unity application playing around with the consept or "Boids" first developed by Craig Reynolds in 1986.
 The name "boid" corresponds to a shortened version of "bird-oid object", which refers to a bird-like object.
 The concept is also sometimes referred to as "flocking".

 It uses three simple concepts to simulate intelligent life forms: